6. Space Jam: A New Legacy (2021)

 The animation itself was certainly high value, and a notable step away from the techniques put to screen in their previous release The Lego Movie, but while Storks was certainly worth looking at and was just about funny enough to warrant it not being a complete waste of time, Warner Animation Group were completely outshone in their take on the old fable by Disney Pixar’s short film Partly Cloudy released 7 years prior in 2009.

-It’s not that Storks is necessarily bad, it’s just that Pixar did it better and they did it better in just 6 minutes, helping to relegate this film towards the bottom of our list.
+It’s not that Storks is necessarily bad, it’s just that Pixar did it better and they did it better in just 6 minutes, helping to relegate this film to middle of our list.

 4. Smallfoot (2018)